 Concurate aims to ideate, create and distribute content that addresses your potentially best customers’ pain points.
 This philosophy, also known as Pain Point SEO, aims to target long-tail keywords on search engines, having comparatively low search volume but high buying intent.

-The benefit of this approach is that content that resonates with savvy customers and directly addresses their pain points is an easy sell.
+The benefit of this approach is that content that resonates with savvy customers, builds trust, and directly addresses their pain points is an easy sell.
 The result is more sales-qualified leads, signups and new customers.